iamrdk21/Website1/_posts/2020-06-12-twitter-fleets-launched-in-india.md

 share-img: "/img/twitter.jpg"
 ---

-The concept of stories was first introduced by **WhatsApp** and quickly every social media platform followed suit.
+The concept of stories was first introduced by **Snapchat** and quickly every social media platform followed suit.

 **Twitter** is here with it's own version of stories, "**Fleets**". **Fleets** was launched on 9 June 2020 in India.
 This feature is basically for those people who are "*uncomfortable with public tweets*".